freenas/freenas-docs/userguide/jails.rst

 storage area within the jail.

-To add storage, click the :guilabel:`Add Storage` button for a highlighted jail's entry to open the screen shown in :numref:`Figure %s <adding_storage_jail_fig>`.
+To add storage, click the :guilabel:`Add Storage` button for a highlighted jail entry to open the screen shown in :numref:`Figure %s <adding_storage_jail_fig>`.
 This screen can also be accessed by expanding the jail name in the tree view and clicking